garciparedes/ng-katex/README.md

 ## Description
-Angular module to write beautiful math expressions with TeX syntax boosted by [KaTeX](https://github.com/Khan/KaTeX) library.
+Angular module to write beautiful math expressions in TeX syntax boosted by [KaTeX](https://github.com/Khan/KaTeX) library.
 You can see a demo [here](https://garciparedes.github.io/ng-katex).

 ## Install